College of Science and Health > Academics > Mathematical Sciences > Graduate Programs > Applied Mathematics (MS) > Concentration Requirements

 View the requirements for the Applied and Computational Mathematics Concentration.

-The Mathematical Finance concentration is a track for mathematically-inclined students who would like to pursue a quantitative or risk management career in Finance.
+The Mathematical Finance concentration is a track for mathematically-inclined students who would like to pursue a quantitative career in Finance.
 The coursework focuses on the theoretical foundations of Finance as well as the concrete application of financial modeling, using sophisticated tools and techniques such as stochastic differential equations, copulas and extreme value theory.
-Students completing this concentration will be well-equipped to work as junior traders or financial analysts.
+Students completing this concentration will be well-equipped to work as quantitative analysts.

 View the requirements for the Mathematical Finance Concentration.